MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/03-manage.md

     module: 'Module 3 - Manage v-Core-based Azure Cosmos DB for MongoDB'
 ---

-In this lab, you will learn how to manage, scale, and monitor a v-Core-based Azure Cosmos DB for MongoDB account.
-You will use monitoring tools to track operations and scale your account to handle increased or decreased traffic.
-You will also learn how to enable diagnostic settings to collect logs and metrics from your Cosmos DB account.
-You will then run a simulated workload to generate some data for your logs and metrics.
-Finally, you will review the logs and metrics that are being generated.
+In this lab, you learn how to manage, scale, monitor, and generate alerts on a v-Core-based Azure Cosmos DB for MongoDB account.
+You use monitoring tools to track operations and scale your account to handle increased or decreased traffic.
+You learn how to enable diagnostic settings to collect logs and metrics from your Cosmos DB account.
+You learn how to create alerts to notify you when certain conditions are met.
+You run a simulated workload to generate some data for your logs and metrics.
+Finally, you review the logs and metrics that are being generated.

 ### Objectives

 - Scale the Azure Cosmos DB for MongoDB account to meet performance needs by adjusting cluster tier, storage capacity, and enabling high availability.
 - Monitor the Azure Cosmos DB account using diagnostic settings to collect and analyze logs and metrics.
+- Generate alerts to notify you when certain conditions are met.

 ### Build your own lab environment